Mount Pisgah Arboretum has a rich history and interesting evolution that continues today. Here is a brief listing of landmark events:

 Mount Pisgah Arboretum celebrates 45 years since incorporation

-Third Interpretive Node, The Oak Woodlands Exhibit completed March, 2018
+Third interpretive exhibit, The Oak Woodlands Exhibit is completed March, 2018

-Fourth Interpretive Node, The Oak Savanna Exhibit is completed July, 2019
+Fourth interpretive exhibit, The Oak Savanna Exhibit is completed July, 2019